No more stigma

 Why participate?

-You want to attend a public, alcohol and drug-free, inclusive recovery event.
+You want to attend a sober, inclusive community event.

-You realise addiction and mental illness affects us all.
+You recognise that addiction and mental illness affect us all.

 Fundraising